 - From Manila, ride a bus (Saint Anthony of Padua or Saulog Transit) en route to Ternate, Cavite.
 In the town proper, rent a tricycle to the Quarry or Barangay Patungan (P300 one way).

-- From the port, board a boat headed to Papaya Island (20 minutes; locals also call it Sitio Iba Cove).
+- From the port, ride a boat to Papaya Island (20 minutes).

-There are boat services in the port.
-If you have already booked an accommodation in Papaya Island, boat transfer may also be included in your package.
+Boat transfers are advertised in the port, so you don’t need to worry about booking in advance.
+If you have already reserved an accommodation in Papaya Island, boat transfer may also be included in your package.

-For private cars, there are parking spaces in the port (P100 overnight).
+For private cars, there are parking spaces in the port.
+Rate is P100 overnight.